slonigiraf/whitepaper/slonigiraf/ENG.md

 ### Bankruptcy probability

+There are 6 major roles that have different cash flow:

+- An expert only gets money and doesn't risk to lose anything during such work
+- A student with 0 mentees
+- A student with 1 mentees
+- A student with 2 mentees
+- A student with 3 mentees
+- A student with 4 mentees
+- A student with 5 mentees

+As experts can't lead to a bankruptcy we will not discuss in in this chapter.
+We also omitting roles with having more than 5 mentees as the probabilities of playing such roles are too small to affect our model.

 If student constantly plays a role of a tutee and doesn't become a tutor he will run out of money.
 Students that gain a diploma in the last session (see fig. 2) have no option to teach the acquired skill.
 So if the student will constantly get diplomas in the last session he will run out of money even if he want to be a tutor.
 This situation is almost random and the student can't control it well.
-Let's calculate the probability to acquire the skill in the last session.
-From the Fig. 1. it seems that such probability is around of 0.5, as in last session 4 students participate as tutees from 8 students total.
-To be accurate it's **less or equal to 0.5** in a group of any size, because in last session each tutee gets a tutor, but not each tutor is guaranteed to get a tutee.
-Thus if student starting capital $A = 0$, then the probability that he can't pay for the lesson is less or equal to 0.5: $P{_b} ≤ 0.5$.
-When a tutee has a starting capital larger that 0, we need to know a diploma price to calculate the exact probability to run out of the capital.

 A tutee pays to his tutor not only to study a skill but also to get a diploma.
 Diploma is very similar to an insurance police because the tutor promises to pay a reimbursement to an expert if the tutee will forget the skill.
 As in insurance business bad things can happen by chance more often than expected and the tutor can run out of money due to reimbursements.
 The probability that a tutee forgets a skill is [0.25](https://pubmed.ncbi.nlm.nih.gov/21574747/).

-There is a probability that a teacher will allow a student be an expert for the skill.
-In such case he will only get money and doesn't risk to lose anything during such work.

 Let's examine the worst case when a student can't become an expert as the teacher is not fair and only teachers' pets become experts.
 In such case if he also fails to be a tutor several times, or when he become a tutor but his tutees constantly lose their skills the student can bancrupt.
 Let's say that in a class of size 32 people and only 4 posess a skill at the beginning of the lesson, then every 8 students can be described with a fig. 1.